jccyberx/Cybether/README.md

 - **Username:** `admin`
 - **Password:** `admin123`

-## Dashboard Overview

-The dashboard gives you an at-a-glance view of your security metrics including threat levels, maturity ratings, active risks, and compliance framework progress.

 ## Deploying with Custom Hostname

 If you want to run Cybether on a custom hostname (like cybether.local):